kdecarlo/CG1D_rootprocessing/Root_Processing/Documentation/wc_tutorial.rst

 **I. OVERVIEW**

-The 'RP_wc' analysis creates a water content map from the specified image using equations outlined in [`Kang`]_.
+The 'RP_wc' analysis creates a water content map from the specified image using equations outlined in Kang et al., 2013 [1]_.